-- adopts the Project Management Council Policy (Attachment 1); and - 2. notes the Project Management Framework and Manual (Attachment 2).
+- 1. recommends the Project Management Council Policy (Attachment 1) to Council for adoption; and - 2. recommends the Project Management Framework and Manual (Attachment 2) for Council to note and Administration to adopt.

 Pursuant to the Local Government Act 1999 and other legislation, councils have a range of functions that results in 'projects'.
 A project is a group of interrelated activities that are planned and then executed to create a product or service, to agreed cost and quality criteria, within a specific timeframe, in order to achieve agreed results.
 Typical projects include building infrastructure, or deploying new technologies, but almost everything can be managed as a project.